Heroku Teams

 or heroku help members

-Note that new members “added” to a Heroku Team via the CLI will be sent e-mail invitations the recipient must click to accept.
-Invited Team members with as-yet unaccepted invitations who are “removed” via the CLI will have the outstanding invitations invalidated (revoked).
+New members added to a Heroku Team via the CLI are sent email invitations that the recipient must click to accept.
+Invited team members who haven’t accepted their invitations and are “removed” via the CLI have the outstanding invitations invalidated and revoked.
 These operations are reported in detail in the CLI feedback.